-As part of the cost saving measures introduced by South Gloucestershire Council, many of the services that were paid for and delivered through your South Gloucestershire Council Tax are being, or might be, transferred to D&BHPC.
+As part of the cost saving measures introduced by South Gloucestershire Council, many of the services that were paid for and delivered through your South Gloucestershire Council Tax are being, or have been, transferred to D&BHPC.
 Many of these services are vital for our community and we as a Parish Council want to protect local services for local people.

-After a strong response from local residents, we are preparing to take over King George V, Badminton Road and Bromley Heath playing fields.
+After a strong response from local residents, we have now taken over King George V, Badminton Road and Bromley Heath playing fields.
 We believe that sporting and recreational facilities are at the heart of our community and bring so many benefits to all ages.

 The Localism agenda is likely to see responsibility for many services devolved to D&BHPC.
-The library provision in our area is currently under review and we await South Gloucestershire Council’s decision on other services.
+The library provision in our area has been reviewed and we await South Gloucestershire Council’s decision on other services.
 We as a Parish Council want to be prepared for the upcoming years by ensuring we are best placed to meet the changes to local services.

 What are we doing?

 - Ensuring every pound of tax payer’s money is spent for the maximum benefit of the Downend and Bromley Heath community.